We found 6 neuro-ophthalmology specialists near Boston, MA.

 Dr. Geetha Athappilly's medical specialty is neuro-ophthalmology.
-Dr. Athappilly's education and training includes medical school at Michigan State University College of Human Medicine.
-Dr. Athappilly's residency was performed at a hospital affiliated with the University of Colorado Denver.
+Dr. Athappilly's education and training includes medical school at Michigan State University College of Human Medicine and residency at a hospital affiliated with the University of Colorado Denver for residency.
 She accepts Medicaid and Medicare insurance.
 Dr. Athappilly (or staff) speaks the following foreign languages: Spanish and Malayalam.
 Her professional affiliations include Lahey Clinic and Tufts Medical Center.
 Her practice is open to new patients.

 Clinical interests: Neuro-ophthalmology

 Clinical interests: Strabismus, Pediatric and Adult Strabismus Misaligned Eyes, Cataract Surgery, Neurofibromatosis, ...
 (Read more)

-Dr. Dean Cestari is a specialist in neuro-ophthalmology.
-Areas of particular interest for Dr. Cestari include strabismus.
-He is an in-network provider for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Plans, and Medicaid.
-Dr. Cestari attended medical school at Tel Aviv University, Sackler Faculty of Medicine.
-Dr. Cestari's training includes residency programs at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
-He is affiliated with Massachusetts General Hospital.
-New patients are welcome to contact his office for an appointment.
+Dr. Dean Cestari works as a neuro-ophthalmology specialist in Boston, MA.
+Dr. Cestari is especially interested in strabismus.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Plans, and Medicaid, as well as other insurance carriers.
+He attended Tel Aviv University, Sackler Faculty of Medicine and performed his residency at New York-Presbyterian Hospital and a hospital affiliated with Weill Cornell Medical College.
+Dr. Cestari is professionally affiliated with Massachusetts General Hospital.
+His practice is open to new patients.